kvutien/Doc-Simulated_profiles_Persons_in_Need/Profile_prompt.md

 - Profile 30: Flood-Affected Family in Odisha (Odia)

 ## Answer of Le Chat
-Curiously, this time, of the 10 profiles, those in Kannada, Bengali, Marathim, Telugum, Gujarati are only in English.
+This time, of the 10 profiles, those in Kannada, Bengali, Marathim, Telugum, Gujarati are only in English.

 # 6. WFP Scenario: Properties of an useful helper program